 The mannequins are dressed in local school uniforms as worn by schoolchildren in the country until the age of 15.
 These were dressed as part of a back to school display.

-Fundana and Construyendo Futuros, the charities behind the campaign, claim shock tactics are needed to control teenage pregnancy in Venezuela, which is the highest in South America, with 23 percent of all babies born to a girl under-18.
+Fundana and Construyendo Futuros, the charities behind the campaign, claim shock tactics are needed to control teenage pregnancy in Venezuela.
+This is the highest in South America, with 23 percent of all babies born to a girl under-18.

 The display runs for a month and may be extended to other malls around the nation of 30 million people.